MV Balmoral (1949): Preservation

 At this time the Waverley Steam Navigation Co.
 Ltd were looking for another vessel to operate alongside the world's last seagoing paddle steamer, PS Waverley.
 Balmoral was purchased by them and subjected to a major refit.
 As part of this, her car deck was enclosed to form an area that is now in use as a dining saloon.

 Balmoral returned to the Bristol Channel in 1986.
 Since then the ship has operated a summer season of excursions around the Bristol Channel, with visits to most areas of the UK.
 In winter 2002, Balmoral received new engines, her original twin 6-cyl Newbury Sirron diesels were removed and replaced with a pair of Danish-built Grenaa diesel engines.

 This work was partially funded by a grant from the Heritage Lottery Fund.
 Balmoral can now accommodate up to 800 passengers and has a self-service restaurant on board, along with two licensed bars, a heated observation lounge and a souvenir shop.

 Refit

 In December 2012 Waverley Excursions and Waverley Steam Navigation announced that Balmoral would not be sailing in 2013.
 The ship's operation has been hampered increasingly in recent years by extreme weather conditions.

 In 2015, ownership of MV Balmoral was transferred to a new registered charity MV Balmoral Fund Limited, and she is now operated by their subsidiary, White Funnel Ltd.

 Following a refit costing over £300,000 and with help from a Coastal Communities Fund Grant, Balmoral started public sailing again on 19 June 2015.

 It was announced in December 2017 that she would not be sailing in 2018 as she requires major hull plating work.
+That work was completed in Albion dry dock, which she left on 19 July 2024.
+It is planned to resume excursions in 2025.